lizzochek/SelfAssessment/Skills/NodeJS.md

   - GoF for Node.js : 🖐️ used
   - Leaking abstractions : 👂 heard
 - Network
-  - IP sticky sessions : 👂 heard
+  - IP sticky sessions : 🖐️ used
   - Endpoint throttling : 👂 heard
   - HTTP(S) : 🖐️ used
   - TCP/SSL : 🖐️ used